Charles Hanbury Williams

-Sir Charles Hanbury Williams, KB (8 December 1708 – 2 November 1759) was a Welsh diplomat, writer and satirist.
+Sir Charles Hanbury Williams, KB (8 December 1708 – 2 November 1759) was a British politician, diplomat and writer.
 He was a Member of Parliament from 1734 until his death.

 Early life

 Hanbury was the son of a Welsh ironmaster and Member of Parliament, John Hanbury, and his second wife, Bridget Ayscough, eldest daughter of Sir Edward Ayscough of Stallingborough and South Kelsey.
 With his father's marriage to Bridget came a fortune of £10,000 and connections with established political families.
 His mother was a close friend of Sarah Churchill, Duchess of Marlborough.

 Charles went to Eton, where he befriended the novelist Henry Fielding.

 In 1720, he assumed the name of Williams, under the terms of a bequest from his godfather, Charles Williams of Caerleon.